paul-ragar/Server-side-rendering-with-create-react-app-and-react-router/README.md

 # ssr-react-boilerplate

-Run these commands in sequence to launch this basic boilerplate
+Run these commands in sequence to launch the boilerplate
   * npm install
   * yarn build
   * npm run start